Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

 \subsubsection{Conditional Models for Other Synthesis Scenarios}

-Although the mainstream DM-based frameworks for complicated conditional synthesis scenarios are established by re-purposing the text-to-image backbone, some works also prefer supervised training from scratch for different conditional synthesis tasks.
-Part of these works are early studies before the popularity of DM-based text-to-image models designed for tasks including image editing \cite{preechakul2022diffusion} and visual signal to image \cite{wang2022semantic, zhang2022humandiffusion}.
-Another part of these works are designed for novel or highly specialized conditional synthesis scenarios including medical image synthesis \cite{li2023zero, liu2023dolce, moghadam2023morphology, meng2022novel}, graph-to-image \cite{yang2022diffusion} and satellite image synthesis \cite{graikos2023learned}, in which the conditional control signals are difficult to be aligned with the semantic space of the text-to-image backbone.
+While most diffusion model (DM)-based frameworks for complex conditional synthesis scenarios are built by re-purposing text-to-image backbones, a number of studies instead adopt supervised training from scratch for various conditional synthesis tasks.
+Some of these are early efforts preceding the widespread adoption of DM-based text-to-image models, targeting tasks such as image editing \citep{preechakul2022diffusion} and visual signal to image synthesis \citep{wang2022semantic, zhang2022humandiffusion}.
+Others are developed for novel or highly specialized applications, including medical image synthesis \citep{li2023zero, liu2023dolce, moghadam2023morphology, meng2022novel}, graph-to-image generation \citep{yang2022diffusion}, and satellite image synthesis \citep{graikos2023learned}, where the conditional control signals are difficult to align with the semantic space of text-to-image backbones.